livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 oh jeez

 ## Making Your Own BRRs
-- Decide what you want to record, and record it in Audacity or something similar
-- Save it as a WAV file
+- Record the sound and save it as a WAV file
 - Go into OpenMPT and load the WAV file as a sample
 - Make sure it's tuned to C if it's pitched (not percussive)
 - Downsample it to 32000 hz or 16000 hz, whatever the lowest is that you can get away with without sounding like total garbage.